chipparddev/loot-filters/BaseCampaignOnly/README.md

 # Divination Cards

-*The Heroic Shot and Society's Remorse are powerful cards that have an immediate impact on your currency situation.*
+*The Heroic Shot and Society's Remorse have a significant, immediate impact on your currency situation.*

 **Area levels 1-67**
 Colors: White background, blue text, blue border